LeonBroseliske/se-lib/README.md

 List the active recipients for a certain domain in the past 7 days.

 	${domain}	The domain that the recipients should be listed for

+showoutgoingip:

+Shows the current IPs used for sending outgoing mails